 Next on the list is that of loyalty bonuses.
 When you join up to a bingo room, you’re almost certainly going to be given a welcome offer of some kind, but these can come and go pretty quickly and once you are signed up, what are your reward options from here?

-These bonuses and VIP schemes will differ massively with each bingo site and some are more beneficial than others; they can range from things like free bingo tickets for consecutive days play to holidays and high-end electronics for the high roller VIPs amongst you.
+These bonuses and loyalty schemes will differ massively with each bingo site and some are more beneficial than others; they can range from things like free bingo tickets for consecutive days play to holidays and high-end electronics for the loyal customers amongst you.

 What you need to find is a scheme that is going to work for the types of games that you play and the stakes you want to wager.
 For example, if the offer is to turn over £1,000 worth of bingo tickets each month to get a free Bose speaker and you only play around £20 per month, then this is going to be a pointless scheme for you to enter into.